matthewhudson/docs.storyscript.io/storyscript/intro/README.md

 2. **Unnecessary Complexity** - things developers must do that is not business-logic, such as logging, metrics, configuration, dependency management, testing, deployments and scaling.
 3. **Accidental Complexity** - things that are accidents during development that cause bugs, downtime and lose of productivity.

 Ideally, development would be focused exclusively on necessary complexity but the industry is far from that.
-Today, one could argue that most our time is spend in unnecessary and accidental complexities.
+Today, one could argue that most our time is spent in unnecessary and accidental complexities.
 Storyscript aims to significantly reduce development complexities resulting in a steep improvement in productivity.

 ### Staying Super-DRY

 Development is soaking wet in technical debt 🌊.
 Yes, that's catchy, but very true.
-As an industry we need to ask ourselves: *Why do we create libraries in every language?* *Why are we responsible for soo much unnecessary complexity?* *When is the promise of Lego-style development coming true?*
+As an industry we need to ask ourselves: *Why do we create libraries in every language?* *Why are we responsible for so much unnecessary complexity?* *When is the promise of Lego-style development coming true?*

 We believe the future of cloud-native development is domain-specialized microservices that are complete with their logging, metrics, scaling, health-checks while having standardized documentation.
 Docker took us only so far as it describes only how to *build* the container but nothing of what is inside of it and how it works.
 This is where the [Open Microservice Guide](https://microservice.guide/) (aka OMG) kicks in.
 This guide is not only a resource for helping build microservices, but a contract of communication.
-The OMG empowers engineers to build microservices in any language and any protocol in a declarative way that auto-generates documentation.
+The OMG empowers engineers to build microservices in any language and protocol in a declarative way that auto-generates documentation.
 Finally, standardization for microservices.

 Now, with the OMG-compatible services, we can connect service-to-service without the typical headaches that plagues development.
 We believe this will make development Super-DRY.